TomLXXVI/pyberryplc-platform/README.md

 (`preprocess()`) from rotation execution (`rotate()`).
 Class `MPMCProcess` preprocesses a motion profile (`MotionProfile` object) internally, while class `SPMCProcess` expects to receive step pulse signals directly from the master process.

-Class `SPMotorController` in module `controller.py` continues to build upon the `SPMCProcess` allowing to quickly implement a motor control process.
+Class `MotorController` in module `controller.py` continues to build upon the `SPMCProcess` allowing to quickly implement a motor control process.
 This class is then used in class `XYZMotionController` for controlling the TMC2208 stepper motor drivers of one, two, or three axes (X, Y, and/or Z) so that 1D-, 2D-, or 3D-trajectories can be executed.
 The configuration settings of the